cjerdonek/open-rcv-tests/docs/index.md

 The tests are hosted and maintained on [GitHub][tests_github].
 The GitHub page is also the project page.

 All test data is coded as JSON.
-For reproducibility, all JSON object name-value pairs are ordered by name.
+For reproducibility, all name-value pairs in the JSON files are ordered alphabetically by name.

 ## Definitions